Go Back

 Pastiera Napoletana: The Traditional Italian Easter Dessert

 Pastiera Napoletana is the king of Italian Easter desserts.
+It is a type of pie made with a sweet shortcrust pastry, and filled with a traditional blend of wheatberries, ricotta, cinnamon, orange blossom water, and lemon and vanilla flavors.
 This pie tastes better as it sits for a few days, so feel free to make it well in advance of your big Easter celebration day!

 Course Dessert